UC Master Gardeners, Santa Clara County, CA

 Recommended Varieties for Santa Clara County*

 Oriental Giant, Hybrid Giant arrowhead-shaped leaves are sweet and crisp, on long stems held high off the ground.
 Vigorous plants will produce all winter long.
-18–24" tall.
-Plant 8–10" apart.
+18–24 inches tall.
+Plant 8–10 inches apart.

 Regiment, Hybrid Tender deep green leaves with sweet, nutty flavor, on high-yielding plants.
-10–12" tall.
-Plant 6–8" apart.
+10–12 inches tall.
+Plant 6–8 inches apart.

 Other recommended varieties: America, Bloomsdale Longstanding, Giant Nobel, Tyee F1, Viroflay, New Zealand (summer substitute)